modofunjs/modofun-trace-agent-plugin/README.md

   });
 ```

-This will enable tracing of all requests on Google Cloud Stackdriver Trace.
+This will enable tracing of all requests on Stackdriver Trace.

 ## Installation